Kyle873/DoomRPG/README.md

 Contributors
 ------------
+- Ryan Cordell, for all kinds of sprites
+- Lord Misfit, for small snippets of scary code that I made not scary anymore
 - Kate, for contributing totally badass special effects to make things look sexy
 - marrub, for contributing various sprites of assorted things
+- Seryder, for the stim vial sprites

 Resources
 ---------